adedood/search/README.md

 A mix of Breadth First Search and Depth First Search is used.
 BFS is used to locate the files in immediate directory, followed by a recursive DFS to search subsequent directories.

+Non-text files such as binaries will also be excluded from the search

 # Test Cases
 Execute test cases in test.sh script
 Script with basic test cases of files to search for